syntevo/docs/src/SmartGit/Manual/Integrations/JIRA.md

-# JIRA
+# Jira

-The SmartGit integration to Atlassian JIRA allows you to select a commit message (including JIRA key) directly from (open) JIRA issues and to optionally mark issues as resolved on **Push**.
+The SmartGit integration to Atlassian Jira allows you to select a commit message (including Jira key) directly from (open) Jira issues and to optionally mark issues as resolved on **Push**.

 ## Prerequisites

-The JIRA integration is only available for **commercial** licenses and will only be present if [Bugtraq configuration](../Integrations/Bugtraq-links-to-issue-trackers.md) has been set up correctly to your JIRA server.
+The Jira integration is only available for **commercial** licenses and will only be present if [Bugtraq configuration](../Integrations/Bugtraq-links-to-issue-trackers.md) has been set up correctly to your Jira server.

 #### Note

-> When connecting to a cloud-based JIRA instance (\*.atlassian.net), you
+> When connecting to a cloud-based Jira instance (\*.atlassian.net), you
 > have to login with your **username**, not your email address.
 You can
 > find your username in your **Profile** (top-right corner).

 ## Authentication with API

-Depending on the JIRA version and/or server vs. cloud instance, authenticate with JIRA can either be:
+Depending on the Jira version and/or server vs. cloud instance, authenticate with Jira can either be:

 - using your username/password or
 - it may be necessary to create an API token.

-To create an API token, open your JIRA account and select **Security** settings.
+To create an API token, open your Jira account and select **Security** settings.

 #### Info